Deeptivarshney/Bacillus_trg/README.md

 python 01-ncbi_json_genome_assembly.py --taxid 2
 ```

-[comment]: # Output will be a JSON format which stored all the information for all available genomes (ex:b.cereus.json)
+Output will be a JSON format which stored all the information for all available genomes (ex:b.cereus.json)
 *Note: Provided example JSON is just to show the format of all information for only 2 genomes for one Bacillus species (taxid:1396)

 2. `02-ncbi_json_summary.py` provides information about genome assemblies available for a given bacterial taxonomic unit (e.g., *Bacillus*).